xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Review your basic security settings.

 If you have a site that is frequently the target of spam or botnet attacks, changing your security level to a higher setting will help further reduce the amount of spam you get on your site.
-CloudFlare defaults all users to a medium setting when you first add the domain to CloudFlare.
+Cloudflare defaults all users to a medium setting when you first add the domain to Cloudflare.

 Why do this?
 If you want your site to have less security and protection from various attacks, then you would want to change your setting to a lower level (please keep in mind this makes your site more vulnerable).
 If you want your site